JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 `"a_b"` cannot alias merely because their readable encodings match.
 Interface types contribute their structural identity, including nested payload fields and dimensions.
 Callable identity uses code, defaults and closure values without process addresses;
-pinned AUTOPIPELINE depth is excluded because it changes during pin-and-confirm.
+an AUTOPIPELINE tag contributes its constructor latency constraint (nothing when unconstrained) but never its discovered `.latency`, which changes during pin-and-confirm.

 `capture_factory_args` runs at decoration time and walks enclosing factory frames, skipping decorator plumbing and comprehension frames.
 It captures parameters even